 “How good and pleasant it is when God’s people live together in unity!”
-(Ps.
-133:1 NIV).
+(Psalm 133:1 NIV)

 Arrange to share a potluck lunch together.
 There is something special about uniting together over a meal.